helldog136/GardeAssign/README.md

-# ULBStageMedServicePicker
+# GardeAssign
-Python helper to choose nicely the service for students in medicine at ULB (Affectation problem solved using SCIP)
+Python helper to choose nicely the guards for students in medicine at ULB (Affectation problem solved using SCIP)

 You need to have obtained a licence for SCIP (https://www.scipopt.org/index.php#download) and installed it.
 You also need to have "scip" command added to your PATH.